 Eventually all animal products have been removed and replaced, and the habit has been consolidated.
 The person is now 100% certified vegan.

 Little vegan victories

 When making the move to veganism, it’s important to remember that we are fallible and flawed human beings and so should do everything we can within our environment to take the pressure off ourselves and make veganism as easy as possible.

 Don’t rely solely on willpower and don’t beat yourself up if when you slip.
-It doesn’t mean that all is lost, it just means you have learnt something about your behaviour which you can learn from and work on in the future.
+It doesn’t mean that all is lost, it just means you have learnt something about your behaviour, which you can learn from and work on in the future.
 After all, progress is never a straight line.
 I had many slips during my early days of veganism but I didn’t let them reduce my momentum or push me off course.
-Rather than dwelling on minuscule mishaps, celebrate the little victories and know that, from my own experience, a shift towards a vegan lifestyle will be one of the most rewarding things you’ll ever do.
+Rather than dwelling on minuscule mishaps, celebrate the little victories and know that, from my own experience, going vegan will be one of the most rewarding things you’ll ever do.